The Restitution of Knowledge

-Research Assistants: Meghan O’Brien Backhouse (Oxford), Jeanne-Ange Wagne and Elias Aguigah (Berlin)
+Research Assistants: Jeanne-Ange Wagne and Elias Aguigah (Berlin)

 ‘The Restitution of Knowledge: Artefacts as Archives in the (post)colonial Museum, 1850-1939’ is a transnational collaboration between the University of Oxford and the Technische Universität Berlin, and forms part of African Restitution Research at the Pitt Rivers Museum.
 The £725,000 programme is funded by the Deutsche Forschungsgemeinschaft (DFG), the Arts and Humanities Research Council (AHRC), and the Oxford-Berlin Research Partnership.

 The project identifies, researches, documents and rethinks the history and ongoing contemporary significance of ‘plunder’ in ethnographic collections via the investigation of punitive expeditions, small wars and campaigns on the continent of Africa between 1850-1939, with comparative examples from elsewhere across the Global South drawn into the dialogue and outcomes as appropriate.

 Alongside the iconic and well-known examples such as the Benin Bronzes, Ashanti gold and the Magdala Royal Collections, taken through military interventions in Nigeria, Ghana and Ethiopia respectively, there have been many smaller, lesser known and unwritten missions, expeditions, skirmishes, that range across West and East Africa, as well as Southern Africa.